 In addition to these potential downsides seen after starting on this plan:

 - It’s hard to follow long-term.
-If you cut out carbohydrates from your meals entirely, you’ll need to plan out every meal carefully, because there are so many foods that have carbohydrates — even vegetables!
+If you remove carbohydrates from your meals completely, you must carefully plan every meal since many foods, including vegetables, contain carbohydrates.
 And if you’re hungry between meals, you won’t be able to fill up with protein shakes or other snacks because most of them have carbohydrates too.
 You’ll need to eat regularly throughout the day just like everyone else.

 - It may lead to nutrient deficiencies over time, especially if your body isn’t getting enough fiber from fruits and vegetables or enough vitamins from whole grains and legumes (which are high in fiber).
 You’ll also need to take vitamin supplements if you’re following a very-low-carbohydrate diet plan.